Usama-zia/Usama-zia/README.md

 ### Projects
 #### Data Science Projects
-Below is the collection of some of my data science portfolio.
-These projects include both machine learning and deep learning algorithms for classification, image segmenation, and ranking.
-Some of the fields I have worked on include computer vision, Natural Language Processing, multimodal machine learning, Image Preprocessing, Exploratory Data Analysis, Statistical Testing, Up/Down Sampling and many more!
-Check some of them out from these links.
+Explore a curated collection of my data science portfolio, showcasing a diverse range of projects that demonstrate my expertise in machine learning and deep learning.
+These projects encompass a variety of advanced algorithms for tasks such as classification, image segmentation, and ranking.
+My work spans several exciting fields, including computer vision, Natural Language Processing (NLP), multimodal machine learning, image preprocessing, exploratory data analysis, statistical testing, and data resampling techniques.
+Dive into these projects through the links below to see the innovative solutions and insights I've developed.

 - **ValueInvestor**: https://github.com/Usama-zia/value_investor.git
 - **MonReader**: https://github.com/Usama-zia/MonReader.git